Stanwick Iron Age Fortifications: Mortimer Wheeler excavations

-Durham University digs
+Durham University excavations

 The next series of major archaeological excavations at Stanwick were carried out from 1981 to 1986 by a team from Durham University led by Percival Turnbull and Professor Colin Haselgrove.
 One of their most enigmatic finds was an adult male burial at the rear of a rampart in the fortifications where a horse's head had been carefully placed upon the body.
 Turnbull and Haselgrove argued that Stanwick's huge outer circuit of ditches and banks had probably been built first, during the mid-first century AD, and then the inner area sub-divided.
 They maintained that the 6 mi fortification was too long to be easily defended and that its enormous size was intended instead to emphasise the power, prestige and wealth of its owner.
 They concluded that Stanwick had not been the fortress stronghold of Venutius but was rather the estate of his ex-wife, Queen Cartimandua, and possibly even the original tribal capital of the Brigantes.